-- meetings at least quarterly, \underline{OR} have client-related contacts (phone, e-mail, in person) weekly to discuss shared clients and referrals. - 5= Employment specialists and VR counselors have scheduled, face-to-face meetings at least monthly and have client-related contacts (phone, e-mail, in person) weekly to discuss shared clients and referrals. - 4.
-Vocational unit: At least 2 full-time employment specialists and a team leader comprise the employment unit.
-They have weekly client-based group supervision following the supported employment model in which strategies are identified and job leads are shared.
-They provide coverage for each other's caseload when needed. - 1= Employment specialists are not part of a vocational unit. - 2= Employment specialists have the same supervisor but do not meet as a group.
+- 5= Employment specialists and VR counselors have scheduled, face-toface meetings at least monthly and have client-related contacts (phone, e-mail, in person) weekly to discuss shared clients and referrals. - 1= Employment specialists are not part of a vocational unit. - 2= Employment specialists have the same supervisor but do not meet as a group.
 They do not provide back-up services for each other's caseload. - 3= Employment specialists have the same supervisor and discuss clients between each other on a weekly basis.
 They provide back-up services for each other's caseloads as needed.
 OR, If a program is in a rural area where employment specialists are geographically separate with one employment specialist at each site, the employment specialists meet 2-3 times monthly with their supervisor by teleconference. - 4= At least 2 employment specialists and a team leader form an employment unit with 2-3 regularly scheduled meetings per month for client-based group supervision in which strategies are identified and job leads are shared and discuss clients between each other.
 They provide coverage for each other's caseloads when needed.
 OR, If a program is in a rural area where employment specialists are geographically separate with one employment specialist at each site, the employment specialists meet 2-3 times per month with their supervisor in person or by teleconference and mental health practitioners are available to help the employment specialist with activities such as taking someone to work or picking up job applications. - 5= At least 2 full-time employment specialists and a team leader form an employment unit with weekly client-based group supervision based on the supported employment model in which strategies are identified and job leads are shared.
 They provide coverage for each other's caseloads when needed.

+4. Vocational unit: At least 2 full-time employment specialists and a team leader comprise the employment unit.
+They have weekly client-based group supervision following the supported employment model in which strategies are identified and job leads are shared.
+They provide coverage for each other's caseload when needed.
 5. Role of employment supervisor: Supported employment unit is led by a supported employment team leader.
 Employment specialists' skills are developed and improved through outcome-based supervision.
 All five key roles of the employment supervisor are present.
 MIS, INT, DOC, OBS